Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/config-adlsgen2.md

 #### Create an Active Directory "App Registration"

-Now we need to create an Azure "App Registration" with appropriate permssions that Replicate will use when writing data to ADLS-2 storage.
-From the Azure portal home page, click on `Azure Active Directory`.
+Now we need to create an Azure "App Registration" with appropriate permissions that Replicate will use when writing data to ADLS-2 storage.
+From the Azure portal home page, click on `Azure Active Directory`;

 ![Azure ADLS Config 7 Image]({{ "/images/synapse/azure-adls2-config-7.png" | prepend: base }}){: .center-image }

-and click on `App registrations` on the left side of the screen.
+and click on `App registrations` on the left side of the screen;

 ![Azure ADLS Config 8 Image]({{ "/images/synapse/azure-adls2-config-8.png" | prepend: base }}){: .center-image }

-and from "App registrations" click `+ New registration`
+and from "App registrations" click `+ New registration`.

 ![Azure ADLS Config 9 Image]({{ "/images/synapse/azure-adls2-config-9.png" | prepend: base }}){: .center-image }